The Miracle Club: Plot

 That evening, a drunk Eileen lashes out in the hotel at Chrissie for her past and accuses her of flirting with Father Dermot, whom she also calls a charlatan due to her religious disenchantment.
 She also reveals that Declan, who was believed to have drowned, had actually committed suicide out of despair when Lily objected to his relationship with Chrissie.

 Daniel comes to Chrissie and signals that his mother is in distress.
 As the women gather around her bedside, Dolly confesses that she had tried to abort Daniel while she was pregnant with him, and expresses her belief that his muteness is a sign of punishment from God.
-As Dolly is comforted by her companions, Chrissie also confesses to have aborted her unborn child with Declan while she was in Boston.
+As she is comforted by her companions, Chrissie also confesses to having aborted her unborn child with Declan while she was in Boston.

 The next morning, Lily asks Chrissie to accompany her to the baths.
-While waiting, Lily admits to Chrissie that she had lied to Declan about the circumstances of her departure, saying she was leaving for a better life in America and didn't want to be with him, which drove Declan to suicide.
-She then asks and receives forgiveness from Chrissie before they both take the waters.
-As they head home, Eileen apologizes to Father Dermot over her drunken behavior, to which Father Dermot replies that the real purpose of the pilgrimage was to sustain one's faith even in the absence of miracles.
+While waiting, Lily admits to her that she had lied to Declan about the circumstances of her departure, saying she was leaving for a better life in America and did not want to be with him, which drove Declan to suicide.
+Lily then asks and receives forgiveness from her before they both take the waters.

+As they head home, Eileen apologizes to Father Dermot over her drunken behavior.
+To this he replies that the real purpose of the pilgrimage is to sustain one's faith even in the absence of miracles.
 Eileen then reconciles with Chrissie, who reassures her that her lump may not be as serious as she had feared due to the lack of major symptoms.

-Arriving at home, the women are greeted by their husbands, who appreciate them more after having had to do household chores in their absence, while Daniel utters his first word "home" though no one is near to hear him.
+Arriving at home, the women are greeted by their husbands, who appreciate them more after having had to do household chores in their absence.
+Daniel utters his first word – "home" –though no one is near to hear him.
 In an act of reconciliation, Lily invites Chrissie to accompany her and pay respects to Declan at the site where he died.